 The Giant Fiddle and Bango with neon strings are worth stopping to take in!

-Another great stop is to visit the Mount Rushmore but with celebrity heads!
+Another great stop is to visit Mount Rushmore but with celebrity heads!

 Related: Ultimate Guide to Hot Springs National Park Arkansas